Syed-Amjad-Ali/Day-ahead-electricity-price-forecast-prod/README.md

 Planned improvements include:
-- Improving the autoregressive structure (e.g. testing `t-168` instead of weekday dummies)
+- Reworking the autoregressive structure (for example, testing `t-168` weekly lags instead of weekday dummy variables)
-- Using 24h Weather forecast data instead of imputation
-- The above two changes would simultaneously require adjustments in the data pipeline inside Databricks
+- Replacing weather imputation with **true 24-hour weather forecast data**
+- Updating the Databricks pipeline to support forward-looking feature generation
+- Separating *forecast generation* from *historical backtesting* so both can coexist cleanly

+Once these changes are implemented, the system will be able to:
+- Generate a genuine day-ahead (24h) forecast using only information available at prediction time
+- Store forecasts independently from realized prices
+- Continuously evaluate forecast accuracy as actual prices become available